Durg-Bihlai Masterplan

 Overview

 The Durg-Bhilai land market carries a specific, documented fraud pattern that has resulted in multiple arrests and ongoing EOW and ACB investigations across Chhattisgarh.
-The mechanism is this: agricultural land earmarked for government acquisition under the Bharatmala expressway project is bought cheaply once the NHAI road plans are shared with the local revenue administration.
+The mechanism is this: agricultural land earmarked for government acquisition under the Bharatmala expressway project is bought cheaply once the NHAI (National Highways Authority of India) road plans are shared with the local revenue administration.
 Those plots are then illegally converted to multi-use or commercial status through forged Change of Land Use (CLU) approvals, inflating their compensation value before the acquisition is finalised.
 An SDM and revenue officials in the Raipur-Durg circuit were directly implicated.
 The key accused remains absconding as of May 2025.

 This matters for private buyers because the same CLU inflation trick is not limited to acquisition corridors.
 Plots sold in fringe areas of Durg as "diverted" or "commercially converted" land need independent verification of the CLU order at the DTCP Chhattisgarh portal before any trust is placed in the conversion claim.